Local Guide

 Picnic Fayre in Cley has a wide selection of fruit, vegetables, olives, wines, breads, cakes, sausages, bacon and more.

-Back to the Garden (NR25 7JJ) on the A148 west of Letheringsett is a deli and cafe housed in a large converted barn.
+Jarrold's (NR25 7JJ) on the A148 west of Letheringsett is a deli and cafe housed in a large converted barn.
 It stocks organic produce including vegetables, meat, cheese, olives, cakes, wine and unusual dried goods.

 Eating out